Red-X-Projects/Trivia/README.md

     * 1000 points is added if its happy hour, all donations are from the bot not the users points.
     * Family feud bonus will also donate to the !steal Pot

+* ADD: User profile system
+    * From now on every user that enters the room will get a profile connected to gate.
+    * this means when you change your name you keep your points.
+    * this also means we can build up a full detailed information profile of our users
+    * Details that are saved are:
+        * Time and date of register profile (when joining room auto registerd)
+        * All points that are made within a year will be saved for the yearly top 10 hof rank list.
+        * Cant lose your points because those are saved, even when changing name.
+        * All tickets are saved in profile, future update will include more minigames that needs tickets to activate them.
+        * Will store how many words you typed for the most words hof list.
+        * Want to know all information?
+Command is !myprof

 * ADD: happy hour.
     * Happy hour will dubble points on questions and jackpot if answer is right.
     * happy hour starts every 3 hours for 1 hour, To see timers typ: !happyhour